Color Options Besides White for Your Interior Trim

 Pastel trim doesn’t have quite the same impact as jewel tones or black.
 However, if you have your trim painted an unexpected pastel color, such as lavender or mint green, you’ll create an eclectic look in your room.
 It can feel romantic or homey or even a touch edgy.
 Pastel trim can add a pop of color to plain walls, or you can choose a light complementary color to the wall paint.

 If you’re ready to stray away from white walls, try one of the above approaches.
-When you’re ready for a professional paint job to update your interior, call Fagan Painting LLC.
+When you’re ready for a professional paint job to update your Pittsburgh trim paint colors, call Fagan Painting LLC.